-Community mental health team (CMHT) older peoples service
+Community mental health team (CMHT) (East) older peoples service

 Our team is made up of staff from South West Yorkshire Partnership NHS Foundation Trust and Wakefield Council.
 The team provides community mental health care for people who are over 65 years old who are experiencing difficulties with their mental health.
 The community mental health team aims to provide seamless mental health services that are timely and effective in promoting recovery whilst encouraging independence and ensuring choice.

 The team provides:

 - Protection for adults that follows regional safeguarding procedures

 - Ongoing assessment and care co-ordination using the Care Programme Approach (a particular way of assessing, planning and reviewing someone’s mental health care needs)

 - Assessment and care management

 - A care home liaison nurse who provides assessment, advice and training to local care homes.